ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

   ```

 - S3 compatible storage.
 Below we give instructions on setting this up in IBM Cloud.
 For other clouds, use the instructions from the cloud provider.
+- PostgreSQL Database is required to manage metadata related to customization
 - An OpenShift Cluster on which you will deploy the service.

 ## S3 Compatible Storage